 In the 16th century, Calvin’s doctrine arrived, and La Rochelle became one of the leading centres of Protestantism.

-Memorable sieges followed: The one of 1573 by the brother of King Charles IX led to a compromise.
+Memorable sieges followed: The one of 1573 by King Charles IX’s brother led to a compromise.
 Then, the siege of 1628, led by Richelieu and immortalised by the city’s heroic resistance.
 Citizens constructed a 1,500-metre dam to isolate the city from the sea and the English.

 The siege ended with the surrender of Richelieu to Louis XIII.
 The prosperity dynamics continued until the Treaty of Paries in 1763.
 La Rochelle lost Canada and Louisiana.
 They were two major export destinations of La Rochelle.

-Significant slave activity existed until the end of the 16th century; historians found mentions dating from 1594-1595 informing of the departure of the ship l’Espérance, from La Rochelle to Brazil.
+Significant slave activity existed until the end of the 16th century; historians found mentions dating from 1594-1595 informing of the ship l’Espérance from La Rochelle to Brazil.

 From then on, it was one of the main slave ports in France.
 The port was at the head of French trading expeditions in the 16th and 17th centuries.
 Then, Nantes overtook the lead, and finally, it was Bordeaux.
 Nearly four hundred and twenty-seven slave ships left La Rochelle in the 18th century.

-They captured about one hundred and thirty thousand people in Africa, bound for the colonies of America and Santo Domingo.
+They captured about one hundred and thirty thousand people in Africa, bound for America and Santo Domingo’s colonies.
 On 26 April 1792, Saint-Jacques was the last slave ship to leave the port of La Rochelle.

 La Rochelle attracts nearly 150,000 tourists a year thanks to its fortified town by sea and land.
 La Rochelle has many defensive monuments.
 The best known is the medieval towers of the Old Port.
 The medieval tower guarded the entrance by a chain stretched across the water between two of them.
 The tower made the city world-famous.

-The Saint-Nicolas Tower and the Chain and Lantern Tower are the only remains of the 14th-century medieval enclosure razed to the ground by Richelieu in 1628.
+The Saint-Nicolas Tower and the Chain and Lantern Tower are the only remains of the 14th-century medieval enclosure razed to Richelieu’s ground in 1628.

 The Renaissance and the Classical period have also left their traces, such as the Town Hall and the Chamber of Commerce building – the former Hôtel de la Bourse.